 “And of course there is the Orlando Fantasy…”

 What?
 There is no NFL team in Orlando – even I knew that…

 “They play in the same league as the Baltimore Charms, the Tampa Breeze, the Philadelphia passion and the Miami Caliente”

 We were lost.
-I had heard of Indoor American football – in fact a few years ago I had seen the Orlando Predators beat the Tampa Bay Storm in a close 76-69 game, but never such girlie names.
+I had heard of Indoor American football – in fact a few years ago I had seen the Orlando Predators beat the Tampa Bay Storm in a close 76-69 game, but never such feminine names.

 “You mean you have never seen a LFL game?
 And I thought you knew about sport!”

 This taunting was too much.
 I disappeared into the toilets, fired up Uncle Google and searched.
 BANG.
 It hit me right in the face.
 LFL = LINGERIE FOOTBALL LEAGUE.
 Oh my God.
-The Americans had taken their favourite past times of Football and women half naked and combined them into one.
+The Americans had taken their favourite past times of Football and women half-naked and combined them into one.
 And there was a proper league to boot.
-Ten teams (the five above plus the San Diego Seduction, the Dallas Desire, the Chicago Bliss, the Los Angeles Temptation and the Seattle Mist) who played in two conferences with the winners going onto the the Lingerie Bowl final, to be held this season in Las Vegas.
+Ten teams (the five above plus the San Diego Seduction, the Dallas Desire, the Chicago Bliss, the Los Angeles Temptation and the Seattle Mist) who played in two conferences with the winners going onto the Lingerie Bowl final, to be held this season in Las Vegas.